 Songwriter, editor, research assistant, private tutor

-I successfully started to make enough money as a songwriter and solo performer to treat music as a career in this period, and thereby discovered that I preferred to teach for a living instead.
+I started to make enough money as a songwriter and solo performer to treat music as a career in this period, and thereby discovered that I preferred to teach for a living instead.
 As a research assistant for a team of early childhood educators from the National Institute of Education (NIE) I also got a crash course in formative assessment, an approach to teaching perhaps best described as systematically human.
 During this period I also picked up experience as an editor working on English textbooks and assessment books for the Singaporean market.

 NUS undergraduate and working musician